wp-plugins/8tracks-shortcode/readme.txt

 Parameters:

 You can also add the 'height', 'width', and 'playops' parameters to the shortcode.

-This would look like: [8tracks height="" width="" playops=""]URL[/8tracks]
+This would look like:

+	[8tracks height="" width="" playops=""]URL[/8tracks]

 	Height and Width are optional, and default to 250 and 300 respectively.

-	Playops is also optional, and can be set to 'shuffle', 'autoplay', or 'shuffle+autoplay'.
+	Playops is optional, and can be set to 'shuffle', 'autoplay', or 'shuffle+autoplay'.
 		These shuffle your mix, autostart your mix, or both.

 		Note about shuffle: Shuffle is done for each user - on first play - by 8tracks.